All Episodes

 I wish they did when they were in office.

-Oh, hallelujah, don't we wish?
+Don't we wish?

 Across the board.

-And the one true honest one that's been out there is Ralph Peters, who said over and over again that prior to 911, the one effort that the intelligence community wanted to make sure they could all have culpable deniability when something went very wrong, because they really didn't have answers.
+And the one true honest one that's been out there is Ralph Peters, who has said over and over again that prior to 9-11, the one effort that the intelligence community wanted to make sure they could all have culpable deniability when something went very wrong, because they really didn't have answers.

-Now suddenly they spend more of their time covering their ample backsides than they do during and doing intelligence and allowing our political leaders to know what the hell's going on.
+Now suddenly they spend more of their time covering their ample backsides than they do during doing intelligence and allowing our political leaders to know what the hell's going on.

 Right.

-David, thanks for the call on the Rush program.
+David, thanks for the call on the Rush Program.

 I appreciate your being with us.